DhananjoyBhuyan/PyAutoTranslate/README.md

     Under the name "Inference."

 11. scroll down to end.
-Then click on Creat Token button.
+Then click on "Create Token button".

 12. Copy the token.
 13. Insert the token into line 41 in the pyautotranslate.py file,